-Garcia has published in both leading basic and applied journals across psychology and beyond, including flagship journals of academic societies in psychology (Psychological Science, Perspectives on Psychological Science), social psychology (Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, Journal of Experimental Social Psychology, Social Psychological and Personality Science), organizational behavior (Organizational Behavior and Human Decision Processes, Journal of Applied Psychology), marketing (Journal of Consumer Research, Journal of Consumer Psychology), judgment and decision making (Journal of Behavioral Decision Making, Judgment and Decision Making) and the law (Journal of Empirical Legal Studies).
+His work has been published in leading journals across the behavioral sciences, including psychology (Psychological Science, Perspectives on Psychological Science), social psychology (Journal of Personality and Social Psychology, Personality and Social Psychology Bulletin, Journal of Experimental Social Psychology, Social Psychological and Personality Science), organizational behavior (Organizational Behavior and Human Decision Processes, Journal of Applied Psychology), marketing (Journal of Consumer Research, Journal of Consumer Psychology), judgment and decision making (Journal of Behavioral Decision Making, Judgment and Decision Making) and the law (Journal of Empirical Legal Studies).

-Much of his research has been featured in media outlets around the world including The Economist, The Wall Street Journal, New York Times, The Washington Post, The Times (of London), The Globe and Mail, Der Spiegel, Telemundo, The Times of India and more.
+His work has likewise been covered by the international press, including The Economist, The Wall Street Journal, New York Times, The Washington Post, The Times (of London), The Globe and Mail, Der Spiegel, Telemundo, The Times of India and more.